 From the very first time I looked down a microscope and saw the way the cartilage cells were shaped and positioned within the cartilage matrix, I was hooked.
 I could feel my heart beating in my chest as I observed the brilliant complex structure/function relationship between the various cartilage components and the health and viability of the tissue.
 Suddenly, I was no longer a lab technician performing standard tests; I was someone who had the potential to make a contribution to knowledge of osteoarthritis and, ultimately, serve those suffering from this painful and debilitating disease.

 Top Tips for How to Write a Statement of Purpose:

 - Start with a time and/or place.
 Examples: Last year; When I was eight years old; Three years ago; When I first saw; During my usual shift at the data center; etc.

 - Incorporate the five senses.
 Reproduce what it felt like to be in that particular place at that particular time.
 What could you see?
 Smell?
 Touch?
 Taste?
 Hear?

-- Your objective should be to firmly plant the reviewer in your shoes and to involve them in the story of your life.
+- Your objective should be to firmly plant the reviewer in your shoes and involve them in your life’s story.
 We remember stories much better than we do statements because we forge a connection with stories.

 3) Is the story supported with data and facts?